dashdotdotdashdotdot/MyBlog/content/post/2023-06-14-limitations-with-p-e-ratio-and-peg-ratio/index.markdown

   - Musings
 tags:
   - Theory
+  - PE ratio
 ---

 If one's cost of capital is 7% and return on investment is 5%, then one should forego investment.
-This seemingly innocuous statement has implications for intrepreting both the P/E ratio and the PEG ratio, which are common metrics used in the valuation of firms.
+This seemingly innocuous statement has implications for interpreting both the P/E ratio and the PEG ratio, which are common metrics used in the valuation of firms.

 A straightforward way to illustrate the limitations is to assume a firm with positive earnings doesn't pay a dividend until time period T and then at time period T sets the dividend equal to earnings and stops growing.
-We will assume that a firm reinvests earnings is to grew its balance sheet, which is necessary to grow earnings.
+We will assume that a firm reinvests earnings to grow its balance sheet, which is necessary to grow earnings.
 We will assume that the ratio of earnings to book assets stays constant as the firm grows.

 As an equation we have: